2023 Budget Review & Approval Process

 The Suburban Wastewater budget covers operating and capital budgets for all LCA-owned sewer systems including collector systems, interceptors, and wastewater treatment plants.
 This budget is funded through LCA’s sewer rates to direct customers and municipalities, as well as through any additional borrowing that may be necessary to fund capital expenses.

-In the Allentown Division, capital funding comes in several forms, including some projects that will be paid directly by the City of Allentown.
+In the Allentown Division, capital funding comes in several forms, including some projects that will be paid for directly by the City of Allentown or American Rescue Plan Act funding allocation provided by the City.
 Other projects will be funded through borrowing LCA will manage, and costs recovered through rate increases as projects are completed.

-LCA’s capital plan is focused on projects that will allow us to continue providing high-quality, reliable water and sewer service to existing and future customers.
+LCA’s capital plan is focused on projects that will allow us to continue providing high-quality, safe, and reliable water and wastewater services to existing and future customers.
 Project highlights in the plan include the development of additional wastewater treatment capacity to meet future needs; upgrades at all of our water and wastewater treatment plants; and significant investments in our water and sewer system infrastructure to reduce leakage and enhance system reliability.

 Future Board authorization will be sought to approve funding during the annual budget process and future project-specific and bond financing approvals.

 Want to know more?
 Download a full copy of LCA’s Capital Plans: